sadoMasupilami/ria-sensors/README.md

 The major benefits of this model are the increased decoupling of the application from the presentation logic and the increased testability.
 A reducer is a pure function and can therefore be tested in complete isolation.

+The communication with the sensor backend happens via Websockets using the MQTT protocol.
+Any changes in measurements are pushed to the UI in real-time.

 For the visual design of the application *Material Design* was used as a CSS framework.